annethro/Partner-choice/README.txt

 Table S11b: Moseten model_28-Jul-17.r.
 Table S11c: Intercultural model_27-Jul-17.r.

 NOTE: These models feature 100 imputed data sets.
 Accordingly, these models were run on a UNIX server, and the parallelization we used cannot be handled by (most) personal computers.
-If you are not running these code on a server, omit the parallel processing code to avoid crashing your computer.
+If you are not running this code on a server, omit the parallel processing code to avoid crashing your computer.